 These Healthy Banana Muffins have been something of a staple in our house for quite some time now.
 Together with my Wholesome Banana Bread they are both hubby’s and kids’ favourites when it comes to breakfast on the go or after school snack.
+Add this Chocolate Banana Cake to the equation and you’ve got yourself a nice selection of bakes to use up those overripe bananas in!

 My favourite thing about making these muffins is the fact that all I need is a bowl or two, spoon and maybe a whisk and I’m on my way.
 No food processor required, quick and easy treat and as healthy as muffins can be!
 I must admit we almost always add some chocolate to our muffins but I always go for good quality dark chocolate for its antioxidant properties of course! 🙂